-Definition of absence from remote learning
+Definition of absence from synchronous and asynchronous instruction

-(1) A student is absent from remote learning when the student is not participating in planned instructional activities on a scheduled remote learning day.
-(2) Evidence of student participation in remote learning may include, but is not limited to: (a) Daily logins to learning management systems; (b) Daily interactions with the teacher to acknowledge attendance (including messages, emails, phone calls or video chats); or (c) Evidence of participation in a task or assignment.
+A student is absent from synchronous online instruction when the student does not log in to the synchronous meeting/class.
+(2) A student is absent from asynchronous instruction when there is no evidence that the student accessed the planned asynchronous activity.
+(3) Evidence of student participation in asynchronous activities must occur daily, within a twenty-four-hour time frame of when the participation is planned or expected.

+Minimum Time for Being Considered Present

+The District has authority to establish minimum thresholds similar to in-person attendance for the time in which a student must be logged in to be considered present.
+The Superintendent will develop a consistent and equitable approach that is documented in the student handbook and communicated clearly to all students and families.
+Determining a threshold for when a student is present or absent should not be left to individual teachers.

+Presence vs. Participation

+Participation, such as turning video on and participating in discussion or chat, are not to be considered when determining if a student is present or not.
+These are examples of participation and should be considered distinct from attendance.

+Absence from Asynchronous Instruction

+Similar to local determinations on what constitutes presence for synchronous online instruction, the Superintendent will develop a consistent and equitable approach that establishes what constitutes “evidence of participation.”
+This approach will be documented in the student handbook and communicated clearly to all students and families.
+Determining what constitutes “evidence of participation” should not be left to individual teachers.

+Tardies

+The District has the flexibility to determine what constitutes a tardy in synchronous online settings.
+The District differentiates a tardy from an absence (where the student does not attend at all) and will exclude tardies from any reports that tally absences for the purposes of filing a truancy petition.

+Daily attendance taking

+The District will take daily attendance for all enrolled students whether the instructional modality is in-person, synchronous, or asynchronous.
+When instruction is synchronous online or asynchronous, secondary schools will take attendance daily in each course with planned instruction and elementary schools will take attendance at least twice a day.

 Excused and Unexcused Absences

 Educators and administrators have a responsibility to monitor absences to determine if students and families need support.
-Students are expected to attend all assigned in-person classes each day or participate in all assigned remote instructional activities.
+Students are expected to attend all assigned in-person classes each day or participate in all assigned remote instructional activities; except when there are necessary reasons for students to be absent.
 Upon enrollment and at the beginning of each school year, the district shall inform students and their parents/guardians of this expectation, the benefits of regular school attendance, the consequences of truancy, the role and responsibility of the district in regard to truancy, and resources available to assist the student and their parents and guardians in correcting truancy.
 The district will also make this information available online and will take reasonable steps to ensure parents can request and receive such information in languages in which they are fluent.
 Parents will be required to date and acknowledge review of this information online or in writing.

 Excused Absences